WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions | FAQ

 A. I think it is pointless and worthless, because it uses the WPDOS keystrokes inconsistently; after you press a function key (or Alt-, Ctrl-, or Shift-function key), the program does not open a WPDOS-style menu, but instead opens the standard WordPerfect for Windows dialog box that performs the function that you want to perform (footnote, font, format, etc.).
 Other people seem to like it.
 If you want to know more about it, download the WordPerfect for Windows Trial Edition from the downloads page on Corel's web site and try it yourself.

-Q. I have a truly great idea about a way to run WordPerfect on my cell phone (or: on my cable TV, iPod, PlayStation, microwave oven, or other non-Windows hardware or software).
-I know my idea is wonderful, but I won't test it myself because but I'm a "big-picture" kind of guy, and I don't want to waste my valuable time working out all the details.
+Q. I have a truly great idea about a way to run WordPerfect on my smartphone (or: on my cable TV, iPod, PlayStation, iPad, microwave oven, or other non-Windows hardware or software).
+I know my idea is wonderful, but I won't test it myself because I'm a "big-picture" kind of guy, and I don't want to waste my valuable time working out all the details.
 Your time obviously isn't worth as much as mine, so will you please figure out how to put my idea into practice, test it extensively, and then post all the details on your site?

 A. No.